 No game really had that type of input, so MLB Front Office Manager was quite appealing to me, as I’m sure it was to others.
 The questions is, how was the game after launch?

 MLB Front Office Manager was much more expansive than MLB 2K‘s franchise mode, and featured waivers, arbitration and even the Rule 5 Draft.
 In addition, the game featured amateur scouting in which players must allocate money for different regions in the U.S., Canada and Puerto Rico.
-This even included bidding wars for international players, something that even baseball sims today haven’t really been effective in creating for their games.
+The game even included bidding wars for international players, something that even baseball sims today haven’t really been effective in creating for their games.

 MLB Front Office Manager also featured online play, as gamers could join up with friends to compete against each other to build the best team.
 If gamers really wanted a challenge, they could choose the fantasy mode and start building their squad from scratch.